-Download our 2023 guide on company formation in the Czech Republic , containing additional information about the local forms of business, or read more below:
+Download our 2024 guide on company formation in the Czech Republic, or read more below

 Legal forms of business, minimum capital, contribution